Quick Facts About Breast Reduction:

 - Failure to respond to pain medications, nerve blocks, etc.

-- Failure to respond positively to a course of physical therapy that may need to be at least six months in duration
+- Failure to respond positively to a course of physical therapy that may need to be at least three months in duration

 - Documentation of symptoms and a strong recommendation for surgery by your primary care doctor